How to Manage a Distributed Team

 In a conversation with us, Brie, Career Development Manager at FlexJobs, mentioned how they have a similar concept of setting new hires up with a "Team Buddy".
 The "Team Buddy" is usually a person from a different team.
 This allows new hires to acquaint themselves with people from other parts of the company too, ensuring that they don't just interact with the same set of people everyday.

 It is clear that teams are still figuring out new ways of implementing the mentorship concept.
-These are some ideas that you can borrow and adapt to the needs of your team.
+These are some ideas around onboarding best practices that you can borrow and adapt to the needs of your team.

 # D) Regular check-ins

 The onboarding of a person isn't complete on the first day or the first few weeks, it takes a few months.
-Therefore, regular check-ins help in ensuring that all is well with them both professionally and personally.
+Therefore, regular check-ins help in ensuring that all is well with them both professionally and personally and should always be a part of your new employee onboarding checklist.

 For many, this might be their first experience working remotely too.
 This might lead to a feeling of loneliness and isolation.
 Conversations with such individuals might address this feeling and also reassures them that they can reach out to you whenever necessary.